Frank Fletcher Jr. inducted into the Walton Business Hall of Fame at the University of Arkansas.

 Fletcher is often asked why he has interests in so many varied businesses and industries.
 His explanation goes way back to his days dealing with Walmart.
 He says, "Why so much diversity?
 Mr. Walton taught me to never have all your marbles in one bag."

 Starting and running so many diverse businesses has resulted in a variety of awards and recognitions over Fletcher's business career.
 He was named Walmart's "Vendor of the Year" three times and was given the Promise of Hope Endowment Award in 1996.
-The Walton College honored him as entrepreneur of the year in 2000, and his restaurant was named Benihana Franchise of the Year (Worldwide) for 2003.
-He was recognized in 2011 as Sales and Marketing Executives International Arkansas Top Manager of the Year.
+The Walton College honored him as Entrepreneur of the year in 2000, and his restaurant was named Benihana Franchise of the Year.

-He is known throughout the business community as being a founder of the Students Acquiring Knowledge through Experience (S.A.K.E.) program at the Walton College, which gives college students real-life, hands-on exposure to business applications and issues to go along with what they are learning in their classes.
+He is known throughout the business community as being a cofounder with Jerry Jones of the Students Acquiring Knowledge through Experience (S.A.K.E.) program at the Walton College, which gives college students real-life, hands-on exposure to business applications and issues to go along with what they are learning in their classes.
 He has given countless hours of his time to speak to classes and student groups at the Walton College and the University of Arkansas, with leaders of S.A.K.E. lauding him as "our motivational leader and our practical guide."

 Fletcher has been honored many times for his civic and charitable work.
 Those honors include the Pulaski County Sheriff's Office Citizens Achievement Award for 2000, American Red Cross awards, the Pulaski County Humane Society Citizen of Hope Award and many others.